top of page

 Ethics

-I am registered as a trainee with the UK Council for Psychotherapy (UKCP).
+I am registered as a trainee with the UK Council for Psychotherapy (UKCP), & applying for BACP membership now I am fully qualified.

-and my training organisation (WPI) https://www.welshpsychotherapy.org.uk/ including their confidentiality policy and General Data Protection Regulation guidance, as well as meeting their requirements for regular supervision by an experienced and accredited supervisor.
+I abide by the Codes of Ethics of both UKCP and my training organisation WPI, including their confidentiality policy and General Data Protection Regulation guidance, as well as meeting their requirements for regular supervision by an experienced and accredited supervisor.

 Training